-Amyotrophic lateral sclerosis Amyotrophic lateral sclerosis (ALS) is a lethal adult-onset motor neuron pathologically disease. characterized by neuronal death and degeneration.
-No effective treatment for ALS. exists Prof Perlson is taking a fresh approach to this challenge advanced using microscopy, genetic engineering and a novel NMJ-on-a-Chip platform that mimics the human motor unit.
-This novel platform was developed first in the world by Prof. Perlson's team. and enables growth of patients' neurons and muscle on a silicon chip.
+Amyotrophic lateral sclerosis Amyotrophic lateral sclerosis (ALS) is a lethal adult-onset motor neuron disease. pathologically characterized by neuronal death and degeneration.
+No effective treatment for exists ALS.
+Prof. Perlson is taking a fresh approach to this challenge advanced using microscopy, genetic engineering and a novel NMJ-on-a-Chip platform that mimics the human unit.
+This motor novel platform was developed first in the world by Prof. Perlson's team. enables growth of patients' neurons and muscle on a silicon chip.
 Prof. Perlson, at the Department of Physiology and Pharmacology and Sagol School of Neuroscience, is a leader in the research of nerve degeneration and regeneration.
 He completed a Ph.D. at the Weizmann Institute of Science in molecular and cellular neurobiology.
 As a Postdoctoral Research Fellow at University of Pennsylvania Medical School, he focused on understanding the mechanisms underlying axon degeneration in ALS.
-His scientific work has earned him a large number of distinguished grants, awards and honors, and he is the author of numerous publications in high profile journals and invited speaker to leading international meetings. http://www3.tau.ac.il/medicine/perlson/ This unique platform opens new possibilities for experimental analyses of neuron degeneration and regeneration process, and provides tool for а medicine. personalized The team's main goal is to elucidate critical the events leading to neuron damage that can be targeted and prevented. preventing nerve By degeneration and activating its regeneration, they will be able to find effective treatment to neurodegenerative disease such as ALS or spinal cord injuries.
+His scientific work has earned him a large number of distinguished grants, awards and honors, and he is the author of numerous publications in high profile journals and invited speaker to leading international meetings. http://www3.tau.ac.il/medicine/perlson/ unique This platform opens new possibilities for experimental analyses of neuron degeneration and regeneration process, and provides а tool personalized medicine.
+The team's main goal is to elucidate the critical events leading to neuron damage that can targeted and prevented. preventing By nerve degeneration and activating its regeneration, they will be able to find effective treatment to neurodegenerative disease such as ALS or spinal cord injuries.